Max Emanuel Herzog in Bayern

-Max Emanuel Ludwig Maria Herzog in Bayern (sometimes styled Prince Max of Bavaria, Duke in Bavaria; born 21 January 1937) is the younger son of Albrecht, Duke of Bavaria.
+Max Emanuel Ludwig Maria Herzog in Bayern (sometimes styled Prince Max of Bavaria, Duke in Bavaria; born 21 January 1937) is the younger son of Albrecht, Duke of Bavaria and his first wife Countess Maria Draskovich of Trakostjan.
 He is the heir presumptive to both the headship of the former Bavarian royal house and the Jacobite succession.

-Life and activities
+Life as an heir presumptive

 He was born a Prince of Bavaria, as a member of the royal line of the House of Wittelsbach, whose head is his elder brother Franz, Duke of Bavaria.
+Max Emanuel is considered the next in line of succession to the headship of the former ruling dynasty, followed by his and Franz's first cousin Luitpold.

-However, he has been using the title of Herzog in Bayern (Duke in Bavaria) since he was adopted as an adult by his grand-uncle, Duke Ludwig Wilhelm in Bavaria, the last bearer of that title of a junior branch of the House of Wittelsbach, from whom he inherited considerable estates at Tegernsee Abbey (including a brewery), Banz Abbey and the spa of Kreuth.
+He has been using the title of Herzog in Bayern (Duke in Bavaria) since he was adopted as an adult by his grand-uncle, Duke Ludwig Wilhelm in Bavaria, the last bearer of that title of a junior branch of the House of Wittelsbach, from whom he inherited considerable estates at Tegernsee Abbey (including a brewery), Banz Abbey and the spa of Kreuth.

 Since the Wittelsbach dynasty was opposed to the Nazi regime in Germany, his parents had emigrated in 1939 from Kreuth, Bavaria, to Budapest, Hungary.
-The family was arrested by the Gestapo in 1944, and 7-year old Max, along with his parents and siblings, were deported to the concentration camps of Sachsenhausen, Flossenbürg and Dachau.
+The family was arrested by the Gestapo in 1944, and 7-year old Max, along with his parents and siblings, was deported to the concentration camps of Sachsenhausen, Flossenbürg and Dachau.
 Badly hit by hunger and disease, the family barely survived.

 After the war, Max attended the humanistic high school of Ettal Abbey and, like his elder brother, studied business administration at the universities of Munich and Zurich.
 He completed a banking apprenticeship in Switzerland before working in the administration of the House of Wittelsbach and of the Wittelsbach Compensation Fund (WAF).
 In addition to managing his agricultural and forestry operations, he then devoted himself primarily to the expansion of the Ducal Bavarian Brewery of Tegernsee, now managed by his youngest daughter Maria Anna.
 He was a member in the advisory board of a foundation running the Augustiner-Bräu brewery in Munich.

-He has since taken over some honorary positions from his elder brother and is now a member of the board of trustees of the Ludwig Maximilian University of Munich and a member of the Bavarian advisory board of the Malteser Hilfsdienst, a charitable organization of the Sovereign Military Order of Malta that runs hospitals.
+He has since taken over some honorary positions from his elder brother and is now a member of the board of trustees of LMU Munich and a member of the Bavarian advisory board of the Malteser Hilfsdienst, a charitable organization of the Sovereign Military Order of Malta that runs hospitals.
 He also took over the chairmanship of the board of trustees of the European Foundation for the Imperial Cathedral of Speyer in the State of Rhineland-Palatinate, through which the House of Wittelsbach still maintains a connection to one of its former main territories, the Electoral Palatinate.